eor314/pogo_bioobs/README.md

 The acoustics tutorial was lead by Danelle Cline and John Ryan of the <a href="https://www.mbari.org/">Monterey Bay Aquarium Research Institute</a>.
 The Python based materials focus on passive acoustic monitoring of cetaceans with deep learning methods

 ## <a href="https://github.com/trtcrd/POGO_ML_workshop_genomics">Genomics</a>
 Tristan Cordier of the <a href="https://genev.unige.ch/">University of Geneva</a> and Anders Lanz&eacute;n of <a href="https://www.azti.es/">AZTI-Tecnalia</a> organized the genomics tutorial.
-Machine learning techniques for working with metabarcoding and metagenomic data are illustrated using code written in R. Techniques covered include logisitic regression, randon forests, and support vector machines.
+Machine learning techniques for working with metabarcoding and metagenomic data are illustrated using code written in R. Techniques covered include logisitic regression, random forests, and support vector machines.

 ## <a href="https://github.com/eor314/pogo_bioobs19_imaging">Imaging</a>
 Eric Orenstein of the <a href="https://scripps.ucsd.edu">Scripps Institution of Oceanography</a> and Simon-Martin Schr&ouml;er of <a href="http://www.inf.uni-kiel.de">Kiel University</a> produced a series of Jupyter notebooks written in Python. <emph>In situ</emph> images of marine plankton were used to illustrate a variety of concepts from region finding to classification with deep learning.